Biliary Tract Cancer

 - Prognostic Value: HR 20-26 for recurrence in MRD-positive patients during surveillance window

-- Limitations: Small cohort (n=32), retrospective design, single-center, no intervention arm
+- Limitations: Small cohort (n=56), retrospective design, multicenter, no intervention arm

 Critical Limitations of MRD Data